Nelly: Philanthropy

 Nelly runs the non-profit organization 4Sho4Kids Foundation.
-The Jes Us 4 Jackie campaign began in March 2003 by Nelly and his sister Jackie Donahue after Donahue was diagnosed with leukemia.
-The campaign attempts to educate African Americans and other minorities about the need for bone marrow transplants, and to register more donors.
+In March 2003, he and Jackie Donahue, his sister, began the Jes Us 4 Jackie campaign, after Donahue was diagnosed with leukemia.
+The campaign attempts to educate African Americans and other minorities about the need for bone marrow transplants.
+It also tries to register more donors.
 Donahue died of leukemia on March 24, 2005, almost two years after the campaign began.

-In 2006, Nelly started hosting a “White and Black Ball” in his hometown of St. Louis as a fundraiser to collect funds for scholarships.
+In 2006, Nelly started hosting a "White and Black Ball" in his hometown of St. Louis as a fundraiser to collect funds for scholarships.
 He has sent two students to college every year for over a decade, and set up a scholarship fund named after Michael Brown was shot and killed.

 In 2010, Nelly endorsed Do Something's Tackle Hunger campaign.
-In a public service announcement he filmed for the cause, Nelly challenged teens to fight hunger by collecting one million pounds of food for the holiday season.
+In a public service announcement he filmed for the cause, he challenged teens to fight hunger by collecting one million pounds of food for the holiday season.

 Legal issues

 Misdemeanor drug-offense conviction (2015)

-In April 2015, the Tennessee Highway Patrol conducted a traffic stop of Nelly's Prevost tour bus because of non-conforming U.S. Department of Transportation and International Fuel Tax Association stickers.
-Nelly was one of six people on board.
-After a state trooper said that he smelled marijuana, the troopers searched the bus and said that they found drug paraphernalia and marijuana, as well as a substance that they initially believed to be methamphetamine and several handguns.
-Nelly was initially booked into the Putnam County Jail and was released on bail.
+In April 2015, the Tennessee Highway Patrol conducted a traffic stop of Nelly's Prevost tour bus, because of non-conforming U.S. Department of Transportation and International Fuel Tax Association stickers.
+He, a bus driver, and four other people were on board.
+After a state trooper said that he smelled marijuana, the troopers searched the bus and said that they found drug paraphernalia and marijuana, as well as a substance that they initially believed to be methamphetamine and several handguns.Kevin C. Johnson, Nelly, attorney issue statements on rapper's misdemeanor guilty plea, St. Louis Post-Dispatch (December 15, 2015).
+He was initially booked into the Putnam County Jail and was released on bail.

 Nelly was initially charged with felony drug possession, simple possession of marijuana and possession of drug paraphernalia.
-However, after further testing proved that the seized substance was not methamphetamine, the felony charge was dropped.
-In December 2015, the case was resolved when Nelly pleaded guilty to misdemeanor possession of marijuana and misdemeanor possession of drug paraphernalia and was sentenced to one year of probation.
+After further testing proved that the seized substance was not methamphetamine, the felony charge was dropped.
+In December 2015, the case was resolved when he pleaded guilty to misdemeanor possession of marijuana and misdemeanor possession of drug paraphernalia, and was sentenced to one year probation.
 Nelly entered a diversion program, in which the misdemeanor convictions were cleared from his record after 11 months.

 Tax lien (2016)

-In 2016, it was reported that there was a $2.4 million tax lien against Nelly due to unpaid taxes owed to the IRS.
+In 2016, it was reported that there was a $2.4 million tax lien against Nelly due to unpaid taxes owed to the IRS.Elahe Izadi, The campaign to save Nelly from tax debt tripled his Spotify streams, Washington Post (September 15, 2016).